Today's Hours:

 The museum respects the protection and preservation of natural and cultural resources; to this end, we cannot accept:

-• human remains, grave goods, or culturally sacred objects
+• Human remains, funerary objects, or culturally sacred objects

 • objects that have illegally changed hands